Mayamiko: The Sustainable & Ethical British Brand, Made in Malawi.

 Launching in 2020, Mayamiko is working to introduce natural dyes into its collections, with a limited range of handwoven accessories dyed with food waste in Sri Lanka, including scarves, bags and artisanal jewellery.

-Continuing their unique transparency approach - each garment will have its own encrypted QR code, so it can be tracked to the maker.
-A technology usually used by brands for internal inventory tracking purposes.
-Now reimagined by Mayamiko to encourage consumers to scan the QR code and ask #whomademyclothes
+Each of the printed and organic cotton garments has its own encrypted QR code, so the garment can be tracked to the maker.
+Mayamko is one of the first brand using this technology for transparency, rather than just internal inventory tracking purposes.
+Encouraging consumers to scan the QR code and ask #whomademyclothes

 About The CO Leadership Awards